Follow us on Facebook

 Graduation Registration Online:

-Graduation registration online service for students graduating in each academic year will be available from second semester of Academic Year 2009 onwards.
+Graduation registration online service for students graduating in each academic year will be available at www.reg.tu.ac.th.
 Graduating students can follow steps below to access and complete graduation status:

 RULES ON DRESS CODE AND ATTENDANCE